MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgGroupTeamPrimaryChannel.md

   - `[UserScopeTeamsAppInstallationId <String>]`: The unique identifier of userScopeTeamsAppInstallation
   - `[WorkforceIntegrationId <String>]`: The unique identifier of workforceIntegration

-MEMBERS <IMicrosoftGraphConversationMember\[]>: A collection of membership records associated with the channel.
+`MEMBERS <IMicrosoftGraphConversationMember[]>`: A collection of membership records associated with the channel.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the user.
   - `[Roles <String[]>]`: The roles for that user.
-This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
-Similarly, if the member is a guest, the roles property contains guest as one of the values.
+This property contains additional qualifiers only when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
+Similarly, if the member is an in-tenant guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
+An Out-of-tenant external member is assigned the owner role.
   - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.

-MESSAGES <IMicrosoftGraphChatMessage\[]>: A collection of all the messages in the channel.
+`MESSAGES <IMicrosoftGraphChatMessage[]>`: A collection of all the messages in the channel.
 A navigation property.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Attachments <IMicrosoftGraphChatMessageAttachment[]>]`: References to attached objects like files, tabs, meetings etc.
     - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.